 This helps to greatly reduce crosstalk and outside interference.

-Cat-8 is the newest Ethernet standard available with a very high performance.
+Cat-8 is the newest Ethernet standard available with very high performance.
 It is very new and costs much more compared to other versions.

 The most commonly used routers are Gigabyte Ethernet with transfer speeds at 1000Mbps which is how fast Cat-5e is rated for.

-Add to this that the standard home internet speed is roughly 25Mpbs-100Mpbs and you can see that faster better cable often doesn’t translate to higher speeds.
+Add to this that the standard home internet speed is roughly 25Mpbs-100Mpbs, and you can see that faster, better cable often doesn’t translate to higher speeds.

-If your home does have a fast 10Gbps router your ISP internet speed will also need to be considered.
+If your home does have a fast 10Gbps router, your ISP internet speed will also need to be considered.

 Of course, if you want fast internal LAN speeds and have a 10Gbps router such as Asus RT-AX89X, 10Gbps is achievable with Cat-6.

-For a household that has a lot of wireless signals, such as close to a cell tower or busy WiFi environment, Cat-7 would be a good option.
+For a household that has a lot of wireless signals, such as close to a cell tower or a busy WiFi environment, Cat-7 would be a good option.

-So What is the Best Ethernet Cable for Gaming or Streaming?
+What is the Best Ethernet Cable for Gaming or Streaming?

 In my opinion, the best Ethernet cable type for gaming or streaming is Cat-6a.